AbdurRahimB/Chess-Club/README.md

   + Desktop

-On the desktop or larger devices menubar shows like this as extended.
+On the desktop or larger devices menu bar shows like this as extended header.

  ![desk-nav!](/assets/images/wireframe/desk-nav.png)

 ## Courses Page

  + Mobile

 The course page looks like the folloing on the mobile devices.
+All three lesson packages should show in a column one after another making it easy for the user to read and decide which course is suitable to them.

 ![courses-mob!](/assets/images/screenshots/courses-mob.png)

  + Desktop

 The course page looks like the folloing on the Desktop or larger devices.
 ![courses-desk!](/assets/images/screenshots/courses-desk.png)

 ## Contact Us Page

  + Mobile

 The Contact Us page looks like the folloing on the mobile devices.
 ![contact-us-mob!](/assets/images/screenshots/contact-us-mob.png)

  + Desktop

 The Contact Us page looks like the folloing on the Desktop or larger devices.

 ![contact-us-desk!](/assets/images/screenshots/contact-us-desk.png)

 ## Footer Section

 The footer section looks like the following across the different size devices.

  ![footer!](/assets/images/screenshots/footer.png)

 ## Testing